MHBauer/desync-issue/delete/delete.md

 When is any system ever coherent?
 This is a possible state.
 We need to handle it.

+#### You should be pre-authorizing the action before you persist it with an admission controller.

+Still can get out of sync in between intial auth and action requiring auth.

 ### Possible solutions

 #### hack the apiserver to remove this convention